naomiaro/waveform-playlist/README.md

 The annotation plugin has been sponsored by a fond Italian TED volunteer transcriber, hoping to make easier and more fun the transcription process of TEDx talks.

+## Patreon

+Wanting to see a particular feature or blog post?
+[Consider supporting Waveform Playlist!](https://www.patreon.com/naomiaro)

 ## License